 LAS Honors encourages freshmen as well as more advanced students to join.
 Graduation in the Honors Program is recognized by a special notation on the student’s diploma and permanent record.
 Honors students wear white Honors cords at graduation.

 Teaching licenses are issued by the Iowa Board of Educational Examiners.
-The Recommending Officer for the ISU University Teacher Education Program submits each candidate file after that candidate is determined to be eligible for licensure.
-Teaching licenses are issued for a specific teaching level, e.g., grades 5-12.
+The Recommending Officer for the ISU University Teacher Education Program submits each candidate file after that candidate is determined to be eligible for recommendation.
+Recommendations for teaching licensure are issued for a specific teaching level, e.g., grades 5-12.
 Subject area endorsements are listed on the candidate’s license.
-The College of Liberal Arts and Sciences collaborates with the School of Education in approved licensure programs.
-Students who plan to teach in secondary schools (grades 5-12) may qualify for a license by completing an approved licensure program in one of the following majors:
+The College of Liberal Arts and Sciences collaborates with the School of Education to prepare students for recommendations for licensure in approved programs.
+Students who plan to teach in secondary schools (grades 5-12) may work toward completing an approved teacher preparation program in one of the following majors:

 - Earth Science